 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were given antianxiety drugs.
-These medications are typically prescribed to patients suffering from depression or anxiety.
+This is the percent of residents given antianxiety drugs.
+These medications are commonly given to residents experiencing depression or anxiety.

 Managing Depression Among Residents